rbrtsmith/redux-advanced-todo-app/README.md

 2. `npm t` to run unit tests
 3. `npm lint` to run JS & CSS linting
 4. `npm start` to run the build process in development mode with BrowserSync, Sourcemaps and filewatching
-5. `npm buil:production` to run the build process, generate the dist folder and minify all output.
+5. `npm build:production` to run the build process, generate the dist folder and minify all output.